DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   a handle, like the way kernel exposes an fd to user for locating a specific file, and to keep all major structures internally, so that we are likely to be free from ABI violations in future.

+* The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
+The old flags and their behavior will be kept in 16.07 and will be removed in 16.11.